podio/podio-dotnet/items/index.md

 item.ItemId = 12345;
 var textfield = item.Field<TextItemField>("title");
 textfield.Value = "My updated title";
-var newRevisionId = await podio.ItemService.UpdateItemFieldValues(item);
+var newRevisionId = podio.ItemService.UpdateItemFieldValues(item);
 {% endhighlight %}

 ## Item collections
 One of the most common operations is getting a collection of items from an app, potentially with a filter applied.
-For this you can use [ItemService.FilterItems()](https://developers.await podio.com/doc/items/filter-items-4496747).
+For this you can use [ItemService.FilterItems()](https://developers.podio.com/doc/items/filter-items-4496747).
 It returns a `PodioCollection<Item>` which has two additional properties: filtered (total amount of items with the filter applied) and total (total amount of items in the app).

 {% highlight csharp startinline %}
-var filteredItems = await podio.ItemService.FilterItems(123);
+var filteredItems = podio.ItemService.FilterItems(123);

 Response.Write("The collection contains" + filteredItems.Items.Count() + " items");
 Response.Write("There are " + filteredItems.Total + " items in the app in total");